lvarin/mongodb-template/README.md

 Run mongodb on the Red Hat OpenShift platform v4.
 This package is based on [bitnami images](https://hub.docker.com/r/bitnami/mongodb).

+MongoDB will be only accesible from inside the namespace at `mongdb:27017`.
+MongoDB will store the data in a dedicated Persisten Volume.

 ## How to deploy this template

 Install the template by downloading the [mongodb-template.yaml](./mongodb-template.yaml) file and import it to your OpenShift project via command line.
 Download the `oc` client [here](https://docs.openshift.com/container-platform/4.7/cli_reference/openshift_cli/getting-started-cli.html).
 Then: